-1.5 Relation between the risk profile of the Bank and its business policy policies, procedures, processes, controls and systems) through which a risk appetite is established, communicated and monitored.
+1.5 Relation between the risk profile of the Bank and its business policy

+The Bank has established a comprehensive and reliable risk management system that is fully integrated into all the Bank's business activities and ensures that the Bank's risk profile is in line with the Bank's risk appetite.
+The risk profile is articulated through the Risk Appetite Framework (hereinafter: RAF).
+RAF represents the overall approach (including strategies, policies, procedures, processes, controls and systems) through which a risk appetite is established, communicated and monitored.
 It includes a statement of appetite risk, risk limits and an overview of the roles and responsibilities of organizational parts of the Bank that monitor the application and monitoring of the RAF.
 RAF takes into account materially significant risks for the Bank, as well as for the good business reputation that the Bank enjoys in relation to customers, depositors, lenders and the market in general.
 RAF is in line with the Bank's business policy and strategy.